 Greetings!
-My name is John Kiser, and I’m a proud Burke County native and alumnus of WPCC.
+My name is Dr. John Kiser, and I’m a proud Burke County native and alumnus of WPCC.
 After graduation from WPCC, I was privileged to be able to attend Furman University to obtain my BS and MS degrees in chemistry.
-I worked in research labs and as a teaching assistant for Chemistry for several years at Furman.
+I worked in research labs and as a teaching assistant for chemistry for several years at Furman.
 My research training and MS coursework focused on instrumental analysis, thermodynamics, quantum chemistry, biochemistry, and environmental chemistry.
 Some of my research work at Furman has been published in the Journal of Physical Chemistry C and in Biochemistry.
+I have also completed an EdD in Curriculum and Instruction through the University of South Carolina.
+My dissertation was written on how I developed, implemented, and analyzed inquiry-based learning activities in online chemistry courses during the COVID-19 pandemic.

 After moving back to Western North Carolina in 2005 for family reasons, my first job was teaching part time in the community college system.
 I have been teaching part time or full time since then at a variety of community colleges.
 I have been back home at WPCC since 2008 and been serving as a coordinator of chemistry / physical science courses since 2009.
 While at WPCC, I have served on committees related to service learning, academic rigor, general education outcomes, and facilities, grounds, and safety.

-On a personal note, my wife and I have two children who we home educate using the “Classical Conversations” curriculum.
+On a personal note, my wife and I have two children whom we home school.
 It is amazing to see my kids grow and develop and to bring insights from the home teaching to the college teaching (and vice versa!).
 We enjoy family game nights, the occasional Hickory Crawdads game, rummaging local thrift stores, various church related activities, and exploring the many local science museums and outdoor activities in Western NC.

 A guiding principle for me has been a quote from Dr. Lon Knight, my department chair while at Furman: “Put your effort in and keep your enthusiasm up and you will accomplish your goals!”